mia-platform/documentation/docs/development_suite/api-console/api-design/gdpr.md

 * Check *Enable client-side encryption* to enable the randomized version of the encryption algorithm

-* Check also *Allow search on encrypted data* to enable the deterministic version of the encryption algorithm
+* Check also *Allow search on encrypted data* to enable the deterministic version of the encryption algorithm.

 ![client side encryption](img/client-side-encryption.gif)